Citric Acid Monohydrate

 Cosmetic Grade

 Citric acid is a weak organic acid but is a slightly stronger acid than typical carboxylic acids.
 Monohydrate means that it contains one molecule of water ( water of crystallisation ).
-It is a white crystaline solid which readily dissolves in water and ethanol, but is insoluble in ether and chloroform.
+It is a white crystalline solid which readily dissolves in water and ethanol, but is insoluble in ether and chloroform.
 It is commonly used as a descaler and rust remover, in laundry detergents and cleaners, in cosmetics, in photography and in bath bombs.

 PLEASE NOTE: This product is not for human or animal consumption.